ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/strings.md

     1. your console might not support code page 65001, or
     2. your windows does not support UTF on API level (only read/write file in UTF-8)

-   See this [answer from StackOverflow](https://stackoverflow.com/a/57134096) on how to enable code page 65001 on your console or on Windows (system-wide). **DO NOT MISS** the caveat section in that answer.
+    See this [answer from StackOverflow](https://stackoverflow.com/a/57134096) on how to enable code page 65001 on your console.

+!!!
+Warning

+    The same [answer from StackOverflow](https://stackoverflow.com/a/57134096) also shows how to enable UTF-8 on Windows (system-wide).

+    **DO NOT MISS** the caveat section and comments in from that answer.

+    ***Enabling UTF-8 system-wide on Windows is currently in beta and could lead to unintended system-wide side effects.***

    Refs: